ankane/strong_migrations/README.md

 Don’t backfill existing rows in this migration, as it can cause downtime.
 See the next section for how to do it safely.

+> This operation is safe in Postgres 11+

 ### Backfilling data

 To backfill data, use the Rails console or a separate migration with `disable_ddl_transaction!`.
 Avoid backfilling in a transaction, especially one that alters a table.
 See [this great article](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/) on why.